-This is extremely valuable information that can be used to help select a potential predicate and to develop a verification and validation testing plan.
-If you are less experienced in the preparation of a 510k submission it will help to see how other regulatory experts have organized their own 510k submissions.
+This is valuable information that can be used to help select a potential predicate and to develop a verification and validation testing plan.
+If you are less experienced in the preparation of a 510k submission, it will help to see how other regulatory experts have organized their 510k submissions.

 Learning more about redacted 510k submissions

-In order to access this database, click on this link: Redacted FOIA 510k Database.
-In order to limit your search to only 510k submissions that are available as a redacted full 510k, just click on the box for “Redacted FOIA 510k.”
-If you are interested in learning more about how to make the most of this new resource, please sign up for my new webinar on Monday, November 21 @ 9am EST.
+To access this database, click on this link: Redacted FOIA 510k Database.
+To limit your search to only 510k submissions that are available as a redacted full 510k, just click on the box for “Redacted FOIA 510k.”
+If you are interested in learning more about how to make the most of this new resource, please sign up for my latest webinar on Monday, November 21 @ 9 am EST.